 There have been some researches that enrolled planar mirrors in image-based modeling.
-For example, [1] use a single camera and two mirrors to reflect the scene to produce stereo images, and the geometry and calibration using point correspondences are discussed in this paper.
+For example, [Gluckman and Nayar 1999] use a single camera and two mirrors to reflect the scene to produce stereo images, and the geometry and calibration using point correspondences are discussed in this paper.

-[2]-[3] set up a two mirror system to capture five views of an object in one single image and use them to construct the visual hull model.
+[Forbes et al. 2003, 2006] set up a two mirror system to capture five views of an object in one single image and use them to construct the visual hull model.
 A remarkable advantage of this method is that the camera is not required to be calibrated.
 However, it cannot model either the bottom or the concave surface.
 Though multiple input images from different viewpoints could be merged into a large silhouette set, the relative position between the object and the mirrors must be fixed.